-The Trustees have invested approximately 50% of the Scheme's assets in a diversified portfolio of UK and overseas equities, with approximately 25% invested in a portfolio of Government and investment grade corporate bonds.
-The remainder of the Scheme's assets are held in a mixture of target return funds, property and cash.
-Subject to certain restrictions imposed by the Trustees, the day to day management of the Scheme's assets has been delegated between four investment managers: BlackRock Investment Managers, Longview Partners, Baring Asset Management and Newton Investment Management.
+The Trustees have set a benchmark for investing approximately 35% of the Scheme's assets in a diversified portfolio of global equities, with approximately 15% invested in a diversified portfolio of pooled commercial properties funds and 20% in a mixture of target return funds.
+The remainder of the Scheme's assets are held in inflation linked government bonds and a range of credit holdings via pooled funds.
+Subject to certain restrictions imposed by the Trustees, the day to day management of the Scheme's assets has been delegated to their investment managers.
 The Trustees' investment strategy is set out in the "Statement of Investment Principles" which is available on request.